Best Yoga and Recovery Gear

 What thickness yoga mat should I get?

-Standard yoga mats are 3-5mm, which works well for most practices.
-If you have sensitive knees or practice on hard floors, a 6mm mat like the Manduka PRO provides better cushioning.
-For travel or hot yoga, a thinner 1-3mm mat offers better stability and connection to the floor.
+Standard mats are 3-5mm, which works for most practices.
+Got sensitive knees or practice on hard floors?
+Go 6mm -- the Manduka PRO is great for that.
+For travel or hot yoga, thinner is actually better (1-3mm) because you get more stability and connection to the floor.

 Are percussion massagers like Theragun worth the cost?

-For people who exercise regularly, yes.
-Percussion therapy reaches deeper tissue than foam rolling alone and can reduce perceived muscle soreness by 30% according to research.
-The Theragun Relief offers the core benefits at a fraction of the price of the Pro model, making it a smart entry point.
+If you exercise regularly, yeah, they're worth it.
+Percussion therapy reaches deeper tissue than foam rolling alone and research shows it can cut perceived muscle soreness by about 30%.
+The Theragun Relief gives you the important benefits at a fraction of the Pro model's price.
+Smart entry point.

 How often should I foam roll?

-Foam rolling for 5-10 minutes after every workout is ideal.
-You can also roll on rest days to improve blood flow and reduce stiffness.
-Focus 30-60 seconds per muscle group, rolling slowly over tight areas.
-Avoid rolling directly over bones or joints.
+After every workout for 5-10 minutes is ideal.
+You can also roll on rest days to boost blood flow and loosen up.
+Spend 30-60 seconds per muscle group, rolling slowly over the tight spots.
+Just don't roll directly over bones or joints -- that doesn't help and it hurts.

 Do I need yoga blocks as a beginner?

-Blocks are extremely helpful for beginners because they bring the floor closer to you in poses where flexibility is a limiting factor.
-A set of two blocks and a strap costs under $20 and makes dozens of poses more accessible and safer.
-The Gaiam Essentials block set is a reliable starter choice.
+They're incredibly helpful when you're starting out.
+Blocks bring the floor closer to you in poses where your flexibility isn't quite there yet.
+A set of two blocks and a strap runs under $20 and makes dozens of poses way more accessible and safer.
+The Gaiam Essentials block set is a solid starter pick.